[Photos courtesy of UNICEF Schools Project]

-The UNICEF Schools Project, run by the Warwick UNICEF on Campus Society, create and hold interactive workshops in primary schools educating young children about the world's most pressing issues.
+The UNICEF Schools Project was founded by the Warwick UNICEF on Campus Society to educate local primary school children about the world's most pressing issues.

 As a volunteer in the schools project, you will create and hold interactive workshops in primary schools in the local area.

-Our workshops aim to educate pupils about the realities of the daily lives of children in less developed countries and to spread awareness about the work that UNICEF does to aid these children.
+Our workshops aim to educate pupils about the reality of daily life for children in less developed countries and to spread awareness about the work that UNICEF does to help these children.
 We also want to inform students about the simple things they can do in their local communities to support children in need.

-Our past workshops have covered a wide range of topics such as malnutrition, gender inequality, climate change and the refugee crisis.
-Because of our interactive games, role plays and video clips, the children always have a lot of fun while learning about such urgent matters!
+Past workshops have covered a wide range of topics such as malnutrition, gender inequality, climate change and the refugee crisis.
+Interactive games, quizzes and activities ensure that the children engage with the content in a fun and memorable way.

-If tutoring is not your thing, check out our Warwick Unicef on Campus Facebook page to learn about our campaigns and our major fundraising project, Fast24.
+If teaching isn't your thing, check out our Warwick Unicef on Campus Facebook page to learn about our campaigns and our major fundraising project, Fast24.
 (Please note that only hours volunteered in the Schools Project count toward the Warwick Volunteer Certificate).

 Why get involved?